Skip to content

 How to Protect your Business from AiTM Attacks?

 Common defense practices used against all phishing attacks can help protect your business from AiTM attacks.
-Employees need to be vigilant of any email where the sender urges the user to click on a link or log into an account, even if the sender claims to be a trusted individual.
+Employees need to be continue to be vigilant of any email where the sender urges the user to click on a link or log into an account, even if the sender claims to be a trusted individual.
 If one isn’t expecting a file, ignore the request.
-We always recommend adopting a multi-layered approach to cybersecurity; a strategy that combines user education and security technology.
+We always recommend adopting a multi-layered approach to cybersecurity; a strategy that combines user education with advanced security technology.
 Here’s the most important security measures your business can adopt to prevent a successful AiTM incident:

-• Partner with a Managed Service Provider (MSP): MSPs can provide your business with advanced monitoring, automatic blocking of malicious websites and alerting
+• Partner with a Managed Service Provider (MSP): MSPs can provide your business with advanced monitoring, automatic alerting/blocking of malicious websites, Microsoft 365 policy administration and more.

-If you’re concerned about email phishing or any aspect of your cybersecurity at your business - talk to us.
+If you’re concerned about email phishing or any aspect of your cybersecurity at your business, please reach out to us.

 We are local!